User-Defined Elements

 To use a UDE, you write its name into the input line -- like the name of a variable or an insert file, it will be replaced by its content.

-User-defined elements can contain commands (see below), but can not be used within command lines (for instance, a UDE can not stand for a file name in an EDIT or SAVE command).
+User-defined elements can contain commands (see below), but can not be used within command lines (for instance, a UDE can not stand for a file name in an EDIT or SAVE command, though it can stand for a command that includes a file name, see below).

 For showing, deleting, saving and retrieving user defined elements, see "UDE Management Commands" below.